Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 even delaying harms

-is valuable when a country is marching towards a kind of dictatorship.
+is valuable when a country is is marching towards a kind of dictatorship.

 The way I view my job every day, and I think this should be the same way that we all view our jobs, every day we need to think about what can I do today to mitigate the harms.

-I love how in Chicago, where they learn from the experience in Los Angeles, you have parents driving other parents' kids to school so that their parents don't risk being arrested and deported.
+I love how in Chicago, where they've learned from the experience in Los Angeles, you have parents driving other parents' kids to school so that their parents don't risk being arrested and deported.

 I love how people are dropping off food to families so they don't have to risk going to the store.